 Featured style: Gunnar #1212

 - Protect your eyes at any altitude with styles that offer UV protection.

 - Sunglasses with large lenses are recommended to shield your eyes from the widest range of sunlight.

 - A style that fits your face well is less likely to become dislodged in the event of turbulence.
 As an extra precaution, a neck cord (like these) will allow you to quickly relocate your shades in the event they do fall off.

 Lenses to Look For:

 Note: The FAA does not recommend polarized lenses for pilots.
-The glare reducing capabilities of polarized lenses may make it difficult to see certain instruments and to spot other aircraft.
+The glare reducing capabilities of polarized lenses may make it difficult to see certain instruments and to spot other aircrafts.